kiwicampus/Turtlebot-Gazebo-Navigator/README.md

 This project aims to assess your ability to develop new features in complex software systems using ROS2 and Nav2 as a case study.
 When we review your project we will assess how well understood the systems in nav2 that you used so be ready to answer some theoretical questions.

-The project will comprise three sections that will be independent of each other, so if you feel stuck on one of them feel free to jump to the next one.
-Each section will have some extra points that will allow your project to stand out.
+The project will comprise three sections that will be as independent of each other as possible, so if you feel stuck on one of them feel free to jump to the next one.
+Each section will have some extra points that will allow your solution to stand out.
 Additionally to the project’s functionality, which account for 80% of the total grade, we will perform a general evaluation of

 - [10%] The way you structure your solution (nice OOP will be rewarded)
 - [5%] How you write documentation
 - [3%] The use you make of git
 - [2%] The code style (use a linter)

-Explain how the final deliverable should look like and what they are expected to present

 ## **Dependencies**